gaultier/blog/wait_process_timeout.md

 ## Second way: sigtimedwait

 Wouldn't it be great if we could wait on a signal, say, `SIGCHLD`, with a timeout?
 Oh look, a system call that does exactly that *and* is standardized by POSIX 2001.
 Cool!
 I am not quite sure why the `timeout` program does not use it, but we sure as hell can.
-My only guess would be that it wants to support old Unices that did not have this system call.
+My only guess would be that they want to support old Unices that did not have this system call.

 Anyways, here's a very straightforward implementation: